Wvrmhat/learning-ansible/SSH Fundamentals/SSH_Fundamentals.md

 ```
 ls -la .ssh 	(to view the changes)
+ls -l /home/user/.ssh		(used instead when working in WSL)
 cat .ssh/id_ed25519.pub 	(view the public key)
 cat .ssh/id_ed25519 		(view the private key)
 ```